THE CHURCH IS THE KEY

 Run:

-Form a CARE Team – a church-based small group that comes alongside an HIV positive person to offer friendship,
+Form a CARE Team – a church-based small group that comes alongside someone living with HIV to offer friendship,

 care, and support.
 A CARE Team doesn’t just offer love, but offers love expressed through loving deeds such as